"He went through six operations and was placed on a clinical trial so he could try new treatments.”

 A trial looking at olaparib with temozolomide for glioblastoma that has come back (OPARATIC)

-This trial is looking at a drug called olaparib (also known as AZD2281) for a type of brain tumour called a glioblastoma.
-This trial is supported by Cancer Research UK.
+This trial looked at olaparib for a type of brain tumour called a glioblastoma that had started to grow again after treatment.
+It was supported by Cancer Research UK.

 More about this trial